This page was reviewed under our medical and editorial policy by

 Basal cell skin cancer is the most common form of skin cancer.
 Approximately 80 percent of all skin cancers are basal cell carcinomas (BCC), meaning they occur in the skin’s basal cell layer, according to the American Cancer Society.

 The other two main types of skin cancer are squamous cell cancer and melanoma.
-While BCC isn’t as deadly as melanoma, all types of skin cancer should be properly diagnosed and treated by a doctor.
+All types of skin cancer are serious and should be properly diagnosed and treated by a doctor.

 Your skin’s uppermost layer is called the epidermis, and the bottom layer of the epidermis is the basal cell layer.
 If your skin cancer starts in the basal cell layer, it’s a basal cell carcinoma.